router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/asm-implementation/README.md

 require(msg.sender == <the Gateway contract address>, "Caller is not Gateway");
 ```

 In this function selector, there are 6 arguments.
-Within this function, any possible business logic or validation can be added in these arguments.
+Within this function, any possible business logic or validation can be added using these arguments.
 Each argument has its own purpose in the `verifyCrossChainRequest` request:

-1. `requestIdentifier` - The event nonce is a unique identifier of the request.
+**1) `requestIdentifier` -** A unique identifier of the request.
 It is added by the source chain's Gateway contract.

-2. `requestTimestamp` - This is the request timestamp when a request is added/verified on the Router chain.
+**2) `requestTimestamp` -** Timestamp when a request is added/verified on the Router chain.

-3. `requestSender` - This is the address of the application's contract on the source chain in string format.
+**3) `requestSender` -** Address of the application's contract on the source chain in string format.

-4. `srcChainId` - This is the chain ID of the chain from which the request to the Router chain was initiated.
+**4) `srcChainId` -** Network ID of the chain from which the request to the Router chain was initiated.

-5. `packet` - This is the payload, i.e., the data to be transferred to the destination chain.
+**5) `packet` -** This is the payload, i.e., the data to be transferred to the destination chain.

-6. `handler` - This is the address of the application's smart contract on the destination chain in address format.
+**6) `handler` -** Address of the application's smart contract on the destination chain in address format.

 ### Important Notes